etomuc/CPC464-iRAM1024/README.md

 - DIY friendly
 	- all easy-to solder through-hole components
 	- no FPGA, CPLDs can be programmed with many cheap EPROM programmers
-- cheap - all components should be available for €20 or less
+- cheap - all components should be available for €20 or less in total
 - long-term availability - all components are still manufactured and will probably be available for decades (at least as NOS)

 ## License